dgoodine/Slogger/README.md

 ## Why another Swift logger?

 When I started doing serious Swift development, I naturally looked around for a logging framework.
-I found Dave Wood excellent *XCGLogger* (https://github.com/DaveWoodCom/XCGLogger) implementation.
+I found Dave Wood's excellent *XCGLogger* (https://github.com/DaveWoodCom/XCGLogger) implementation.
 While it's fast and well constructed, I needed some extra features and decided to build my own.

 *Slogger* uses much the same approach and function signatures as *XCGLogger*, and as such, in its basic use can be easily switched with *XCGLogger* without modifying the logging sites.